Coko7/tcb-opus/README.md

       "fromChannel": "TCB_LISTEN_CHANNEL_ID",
       "toChannel": "OPUS_NOTIFY_CHANNEL_ID",
       "autoCreateThread": true
+    },
+    {
+      "name": "Hunter X Hunter",
+      "regex": "H(unter)?(.?)X(.?)H(unter)?",
+      "active": true,
+      "notifyRole": "DISCORD_ROLE_ID",
+      "fromChannel": "TCB_LISTEN_CHANNEL_ID",
+      "toChannel": "OPUS_NOTIFY_CHANNEL_ID",
+      "autoCreateThread": true
     }
   ]
 }
 ```

 You do not need to change `scanSite` as only TCB can be used right now.
 The default configuration registers listen events for two mangas: **One Piece** and **Black Clover**.
 You can register as many mangas as you want as long as the scans exist on the TCB website.

 Manga attributes:

 - The `name` attribute of a manga is the most important as it is used to identify a manga on TCB.
 Make sure to get it right.
+- The `regex` attribute is optional and may be used when TCB uses other denominations for the manga in their Discord messages.
 - The `active` attribute can be used to disable notification for a specific manga without removing its configuration.
 - The `notifyRole` attribute will be used in the notification message to notify a specific Discord role.
-The value must be a valid Discord role ID on your Discord server. *This attribute is optional.
-If omitted, the notification message will not ping any role.*
+The value must be a valid Discord role ID on your Discord server. _This attribute is optional.
+If omitted, the notification message will not ping any role._
 - The `fromChannel` attribute is the Discord channel ID in which you receive TCB releases notifications.
 - The `toChannel` attribute is the Discord channel ID of the channel where you want OPUS notifications to be sent.
 - The `autoCreateThread` attribute is used to automatically create a thread to talk about a new chapter release.
-The thread will be attached to the `toChannel` channel. *This attribute is optional.
-If omitted, no thread will be created.*
+The thread will be attached to the `toChannel` channel. _This attribute is optional.
+If omitted, no thread will be created._

 ## Launching the bot